Tuesday, 29 May 2018

 Welcome to my Outer Space Madness

 I like Ambassador Magma, the one manga that both The Space Giants and its OVA remake are based on.
-In the live action/animation version, Magma could shrink into a human size (when standing behind the scenes), but in the OVA and in the manga, he still remained a clunky, heavily armoured and almost robotlike giant anyway.
+In the live action/animation version, Magma could shrink into a human size (when standing behind the scenes), but in the manga and almost alway in the Ova, he still remained a clunky, heavily armoured and almost robotlike giant anyway.

 In both manga and live action/animation versions, he transformed into a rocket (via his hidden head, arms and legs), but in the OVA, he simply (and quickly) morphed into the same thing, probably as a blessing in disguise.
 Many hairstyles are part of the character too: a scruffy wig in the live action/animation version, a bundle of achingly long but lightly coloured bangs in the OVA, and the original manga hairstyle which grew into a big flame.